Register for Free edWebinars Below

 Tuesday May 22, 2018 @ 4:00 pm - 5:00 pm EDT

 In this edWebinar, Suzy Lolley, Instructional Technology Specialist at Cherokee County School District in Canton, GA, shares ideas for keeping your students learning while having fun all summer long.
 As summer fast approaches, learn tips for keeping kids engaged when school is closed, including:

 - Tools for engaging students academically and creatively

 - Tips for helping students stay digitally safe

 - Ways to promote healthy media balance through fun outdoor activities and screen time limits

-There will be time to get your questions answered during this live, interactive event.
-This edWebinar is geared toward K–12 teachers in all subject areas as well as librarians.
-Attend this session to learn new ways to keep your students engaged when school is closed to avoid summer brain drain!
+This recorded edWebinar is geared toward K–12 teachers in all subject areas as well as librarians.
+Learn new ways to keep your students engaged when school is closed to avoid summer brain drain!